Ineffective assistance of counsel occurs when your lawyer does not represent you the way that is expected of a competent attorney.

 What is deficient performance?

-Deficient performance means that the lawyer’s representation fell below an objective standard of reasonableness.
+Deficient performance means that your lawyer’s representation fell below an objective standard of reasonableness.
 Lawyers are given a strong presumption that their conduct was effective, but this presumption can be overcome.
 7

 What is prejudice?

-Prejudice means that there was a reasonable possibility that, if it were not for the lawyer’s unprofessional errors or mistakes, the result of the trial or proceeding would have been different.
+Prejudice means that there was a reasonable possibility that, if it were not for your lawyer’s unprofessional errors or mistakes, the result of your trial or proceeding would have been different.

 This is a hard thing to prove in most cases, but with the help of an experienced criminal defense attorney, you can rest assured that your rights are protected.8